Newton-series-based observer-predictor control for disturbed input-delayed discrete-time systems: Prediction scheme

 Therefore, in this work, we propose the utilisation of prediction \eqref{eq:prediction}, which can be implemented by using the high-order extended state observer \eqref{observer}.
 The main advantage of employing \eqref{eq:prediction} in comparison with \eqref{eq:classicalprediction} is that we are able to use information from the disturbance in the prediction even though the disturbance is unknown.
 This way, the prediction error \eqref{classicpredic:error} can be significantly reduced, as discussed in the next subsection.
-However, let us first state the following remark, which is useful in the special case that $C=I$ and $D_w=0$.
+Let us recall that predicting the disturbance $w: \naturals \to \reals^{m}$ is necessary to improve the prediction of the state since the latter depends on the former, as motivated in Section \ref{subsec:generalview}.